 Elaine first started coming to the farm as a mom.
 She home schooled her kids and would bring them to Philip Foster Farm to take part in the many activities they offer.
 They asked her to become more involved and the more she took on, the more they wanted her to do.
 "I gradually just got more and more involved in how the operation works and with all the people who are involved in it," said Elaine.

 While she does so much at the farm, her favorite part is igniting the passion for our heritage in future generations.

 "My favorite part of working here is the kids.
 I get to work with these kids who start participating very young.
 They'll come back every year in camps and volunteering.
 We have one girl who started when she was eight and she's 18 now and part of the staff and what we do here.
 Watching those kids grow up and love the farm and love the history is very exciting to me."

 There are a wide array of things for kids who are interested in history to try.
 There is an active garden that grows many of the same staple crops that the Foster family would have back in the 1800s.
-Kids can also try various chores and recreation activities that kids in the 1800s would do.
+Kids can also try various chores and recreation activities to get a hint at life for their 1800's counterparts.

-Coming up the 15th of September is the annual Cider Squeeze.
 One of the well-known fixtures of Philip Foster Farm were the many apple trees.
 There are still several trees on the farm producing bushels of apples.
-You can purchase some from the farm or bring your own and run them through one of 8 presses they have on site.
+For their annual fall time Cider Squeeze, you can purchase some from the farm or bring your own and run them through one of eight presses they have on site.
 The end result is a fun day with the family learning some history and making some delicious apple cider.

 Philip Foster Farm is located just off of Highway 211 in the town of Eagle Creek, which is a few miles north of Estacada.
 It's one of several historic sites in Mt.
 Hood Territory.
-We are the end of the Oregon Trail, after all, and this year marks the 175th Anniversary of that famed migration.
+We are the end of the Oregon Trail, after all.